nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### UIA events

-In addition to standard events expected from accessibility API's such as focus manipulation and object property (such as name and state) changes, UIA comes with some interesting events, including controller for, live region changed and many others.
+In addition to standard events expected from accessibility API's such as focus manipulation and object property (such as name and state) changes, UIA comes with some interesting events, including controller for, live region changed, notification and many others.
 Due to performance reasons, NVDA ignores certain events such as structure change and others.
 How NVDA and Windows 10 App Essentials deals with certain UIA events is covered later in this article.

 ### UIA-related additions, fixes and workarounds